coding4future-gbr/coding4future/index.md

 <script class="nextevent" type="text/javascript" src="https://widget-8c1e70f3ce-coding4future.nextevent.com/widget/embed#src=/?margin=0"></script>

 In case of any questions please contect us: **coding4future.gbr@gmail.com**.
-Susan, Meggy and Chris are glad to assist you.
+Susan and Chris are glad to assist you.

 ## What you need